Semantic Edge Detection with Diverse Deep Supervision

 \authorrunning{Yun Liu et al.}

-{ This research was supported by NSFC (NO. 61572264), the national youth talent support program, Tianjin Natural Science Foundation for Distinguished Young Scholars (NO. 17JCJQJC43700), Tianjin key S\&T Projects on new generation AI, and Huawei Innovation Research Program. \\ \rule{\linewidth}{0.25mm} $^1$ Y. Liu, M.M.
+{ This research was supported by the National Key Research and Development Program of China Grant No.2018AAA0100400 and NSFC (NO. 61922046). \\ \rule{\linewidth}{0.25mm} $^1$ Y. Liu, M.M.
 Cheng and D.P.
 Fan are with College of Computer Science, Nankai University.
 M.M.
-Cheng is the corresponding author (cmm@nankai.edu.cn). \\ $^2$ L. Zhang is with Institute for Infocomm Research, Agency for Science, Technology and Research (A*STAR). \\ $^3$ J.W.
-Bian is with the School of Computer Science, University of Adelaide \\ $^4$ D. Tao is with the School of Information Technologies, University of Sydney. }
+Cheng is the corresponding author (cmm@nankai.edu.cn). \\ $^2$ L. Zhang is with the University of Electronic Science and Technology of China. \\ $^3$ J.W.
+Bian is with the School of Computer Science, University of Adelaide \\ $^4$ D. Tao is with the JD Explore Academy in JD.com, China. }